-Water level management activities were conducted three times in 2022, with the monitoring methods following a deliberate pattern.
-To begin, a one-day, pre-event survey was made within one to three days prior to all water level management events.
+Water level management activities were conducted three times in 2024, with the monitoring methods following a deliberate pattern.
+To begin, a one-day, pre-event survey was conducted within one to three days prior to all water level management events.
 On the day of the management event, pinniped monitoring began at least one hour prior to the crew and equipment accessing the beach work area and continued during the duration of the event until at least one hour after the crew and equipment left the beach.
 Sonoma Water monitors participated in the onsite tailgate safety meeting to discuss the location(s) of pinnipeds at the Jenner haul-out that day and methods of avoiding and minimizing disturbances to the seals as outlined in NMFS LOA.
 Monitoring continued the day following each water level management event to document the number of seals utilizing the haul-outs.
-Methods followed the count and disturbance monitoring protocols described in the "Baseline" section above.
+Methods followed the count and disturbance monitoring protocols described in the "Baseline" section above with one exception: for each disturbance event the time, response, source, and duration of the disturbance, as well as an estimated distance between the source and seals, were recorded.